 At high batch sizes, the calculus flips.
 Once you're running 32+ concurrent requests, the GPU becomes more compute-bound and TFLOPS start to matter more.
 That's when the H100's 1,979 dense FP8 TFLOPS (versus the L40S's 733) produces proportional throughput advantages.

 One more inference-specific bottleneck worth understanding: the KV cache.
 During generation, the model stores key and value tensors for each token in the context in GPU VRAM.
 The larger your context window and the more concurrent requests you handle, the more VRAM the KV cache consumes.
 For long-context workloads (128K+ token windows), VRAM capacity matters as much as bandwidth.
 For VRAM sizing guidance by model size, see our GPU memory requirements guide for LLMs.
+For a full checklist of what makes inference slow and how to fix each issue, see Why Your LLM Inference Is Slow.
+If you have flexibility on model architecture, non-transformer models like Liquid AI's LFM family eliminate the KV cache entirely with a fixed-size recurrent state.
+LFM2 inference on GPU cloud shows how this shifts GPU tier requirements at 128K+ context lengths.

 The Key Metrics for Inference GPUs